Mireille0000/RSSchool-Learning-Projects/typescript-journey.md

 17.02.2024
 4. The forth module done.
 The subject is rather complex when trying to change the code that has already been written in JS.
 But I guesse it is a matter of time.

+18.02.2024
+5. After looked through module 5, I got some basic knoledge of classes in TS but also I understand better classes in JS (the concept).